NEXT MEETING IS SCHEDULED FOR WEDNESDAY APRIL 1, 2015.

 Reminder: Our project day will be the 2nd Wed. of each month.
-For the summer we will be meeting at the Butler Memorial Park instead of the Butler County Extension Office, 10AM until ?
+We will be meeting at the Butler County Extension Office, 10AM until ?

 In the event of bad weather or you are unsure if meeting will be cancelled, please contact Karen Bierbauer at 724-924-2383.